godotengine/godot-docs/classes/class_visualshadernodefloatparameter.rst

 | *Getter*  | get_hint()      |
 +-----------+-----------------+

-A hint applied to the uniform, which controls the values it can take when set through the inspector.
+A hint applied to the uniform, which controls the values it can take when set through the Inspector.

 ----